 Being accused of a sex offense is a frightening and isolating experience.
 However, you are not alone.
 Defense Lawyer William M. Butler, Jr. has had great success ending cases before they even get started.
-He has attended interviews with clients and worked with prosecutors in many cases, sometimes resulting in the best possible outcome for the client: no charges filed.
+For over 35 years, he has attended interviews with clients and worked with prosecutors in many cases, sometimes resulting in the best possible outcome for the client: no charges filed.
 In addition, he has tried many jury cases to verdict.
 He has assisted countless people in your circumstances, and he can help you.
 Be proactive, for more information, call 502-582-2020, or contact William M. Butler via email to schedule your initial confidential consultation.
 For more information, please see his Case Results and Testimonials.

 Sex Offenses – An Overview

 Sex offenses include a countless number of criminal sexual behaviors, ranging from prostitution to rape.
 If you or one of your family members is facing a sex-offense charge, it is very important to obtain the legal representation of an experienced criminal defense attorney.
 The penalties for a sex offense conviction can be serious and life-changing, but many defenses are available.
 Contacting an attorney as soon as possible allows the evidence to be evaluated and witnesses to be questioned soon after the event.

 Rape, Sexual Assault, Date Rape and Statutory Rape